yusufJinadu/Bitly/readMe.md

 4. To run the tests on GUI, run `npm run test-gui-en`

 5. To run the tests on Headlessly, run `npm run test-headless-en`

+more details about the project icluding assumptions and propsed improvements can be found in the Assesment_Yusuf_Jinadu file